d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/bahdanau-attention.md

 ## Summary

-When predicting a token, if not all the input tokens are relevant, the RNN encoder-decoder with the Bahdanau attention mechanism selectively aggregates different parts of the input sequence.
+When predicting a token, if not all the input tokens are relevant, the RNN encoder--decoder with the Bahdanau attention mechanism selectively aggregates different parts of the input sequence.
 This is achieved by treating the state (context variable) as an output of additive attention pooling.
-In the RNN encoder-decoder, the Bahdanau attention mechanism treats the decoder hidden state at the previous time step as the query, and the encoder hidden states at all the time steps as both the keys and values.
+In the RNN encoder--decoder, the Bahdanau attention mechanism treats the decoder hidden state at the previous time step as the query, and the encoder hidden states at all the time steps as both the keys and values.

 ## Exercises